galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_12/index.md

 To address these issues we are holding the [Community Commons Contribution Convergence (C⁴)](whereShouldThisPointTo) online this week on Thursday December 8.
 The goals of C⁴ are to

-* Get participants up to speed on how to update the new site.
+* Get participants up to speed on how to update the new site;
-* Create / improve documentation on how to update the new site.
+* Create / improve documentation on how to update the new site;
-* Fix translation errors and things that were accidentally dropped
+* Fix translation errors and things that were accidentally dropped;
-* Generally reorganize and update documentation.
+* Generally reorganize and update documentation;
-* Drop obsolete material
+* Drop obsolete material;
 * Work out plans and best practices for supporting semi-structured content and page metadata.

 C⁴ will use [GitHub](WhereShouldThisPoinTo) to coordinate work, and a Gitter channel for communication during the event.
 Interested?
 Please join us.

 # Events